fivethirtyeight/data/world-cup-comparisons/README.md

 This file contains links to the data behind [50 Years Of World Cup Doppelgangers](https://projects.fivethirtyeight.com/world-cup-comparisons/).

-`world_cup_comparisons` contains all historical players and their associated z-score for each metric.
+`world_cup_comparisons.csv` contains all historical players and their associated z-score for each of the 16 metrics.